turgu1/esp32-gateway/examples/gateway-exerciser/README.md

 Here is the list of the configuration items:

 - **Log Level**: Max log level used by the exerciser to report various log information on the USB port.
+The ESP-IDF maximum log level may require to be adjusted according to this item.
+It can be found in menuconfig at the following location: `Component config > Log output > Maximum log verbosity`.
 - **MQTT Topic Suffix**: The topic suffix that will be used by the gateway to generate the topic to be sent to the MQTT broker.
 - **Transmission Protocol**: The protocol to be used to transmit packets to the ESP32 Gateway.
 One of **UDP** or **ESP-NOW**.